 Meetings are held on the fourth Monday of the month at 6:30 PM at the

 Marshall District Library located at 124 West Green Street in Marshall, MI.
 Field trips are planned for April through August Meetings.
 Consult the meeting calendar for details or e-mail

 Meeting days and locations vary.
 General business meetings are held at Mott Community College,Prahl College Center - Genesee Room, 1401 E. Court Street, Flint, MI 48503. map link.

 Mike & Carol Klug, Co-Presidents: (269) 623-6725, Email

 Meetings are held on the fourth Wednesday of the month, unless otherwise noted.
 From October through April, the chapter meets at the First United Methodist Church, 212 S. Park St., Kalamazoo (downtown).
 There is no meeting in December.
 Spring and summer meetings vary in location and time, and are usually in the field.

-Our first fall indoor meeting is Wednesday, October 24th.
-Please see our chapter page for further details on this meeting and our other upcoming events.
+Please visit our chapter page for further details on upcoming field trips, meetings, and other events.

 Please join us at the North Oakland Chapter, based in Clarkston, MI!
 For more information, contact Laura Gruzwalski at 248.535.3338.

 Free presentations are often held on the 1st Wednesday of every month.
 Business meetings for the chapter board, chairs, and members are often the 2nd Wednesday of every month.
-Please go to the calendar for a complete list of events.
+Please go to the events page for a complete list of events.
 You can also "Like" us on Facebook!